There is no success without sacrifice, determination and support - lots and lots of support.

 After college Emily obtained her MA riding instructor's license, and spent several years working as a large animal veterinary technician at McGee Equine Clinic in Townsend, MA.

-Jordan Hamer - Riding Instructor
+Grace Bond - Riding Instructor

 Jamie also has been attending horse shows, managing horses shows, marketing horse shows & events, photographing and judging horse shows for many years.